 Formerly a Captain in the Royal Military Elite Close Protection Unit, Will works to a very high standard with meticulous attention to detail.

-He is married with two children and a cat and fully understands the challenges of training and balancing life’s priorities!
+He is a family man with two young children and a dog so fully understands the challenges of training and balancing life’s priorities!

 Raya is an Ironman certified coach assisting athletes competing in ITU and longer distances.
 Having been a former Canadian International Alpine ski racer, Raya understands the intensities, pressures and physiological demands that are placed on athletes no matter what level they are competing.
 Raya capitalizes on her international sporting background to help push but at the same time support her athletes to their desired levels, whatever those goals may be.